Brandenburg-class battleship: Secondary and tertiary guns

 The Brandenburg class's secondary armament initially consisted of six 10.5 cm SK L/35 quick-firing guns in individual casemates arranged in an armored battery below the forward superstructure.
 These guns had recently been adapted by Krupp from existing guns to employ quick-firing technology.
-The guns were in MPL C/91 pivot mounts that allowed elevation to 30.3 degrees, for a maximum range of 10800 m.
+The guns were in C/91 pivot mounts that allowed elevation to 30.3 degrees, for a maximum range of 10800 m.
 Their rate of fire was theoretically 10 rounds per minute, but in practice it was limited to 7.5 shots per minute.
 Muzzle velocity was 600 m/s, though with the C/07 shells introduced in 1907, this increased to 620 m/s.
 During their modernization, another pair of guns was added and ammunition storage increased from 600 rounds to 1,184 shells, which were a mixture of armor piercing and high explosive (HE) rounds.

 For close-range defense against torpedo boats, the ships also carried eight 8.8 cm SK L/30 quick-firing guns.
 These were also mounted in casemates, four in sponsons abreast the forward main battery turret and four in the rear superstructure.
-They were carried in MPL C/89 mounts with an elevation range of −10 to 20 degrees; at maximum elevation, the guns could reach targets at 7300 m.
+They were carried in C/89 mounts with an elevation range of −10 to 20 degrees; at maximum elevation, the guns could reach targets at 7300 m.
 Muzzle velocity was 590 m/s.
 These guns were supplied with a total of 2,000 shells, though as with the 10.5 cm guns, ammunition storage was increased during the modernization, to 2,384 rounds.
 These were originally all C/83 common shells, though they were replaced by C/01 semi-armor-piercing (SAP) shells in 1901, and C/07 shells in 1907, which came in HE and SAP varieties.
 Rate of fire was theoretically fourteen shots per minute, but in practice it was limited to ten rounds per minute.